-I will never forget the lessons that were taught to me by men with today with whom I rarely speak.
+I will never forget the lessons that were taught to me by men with whom I rarely speak.
 I am forever changed by the relationships, brotherhood, and leadership of people that I consider family.
 I will forever share the stories of the men lost and the eternally painful lessons of war among the captive audience that I am honored to serve.

 What I have learned through the many years of challenge, turbulence, and enlightenment following my days in combat is that there is no greater love than what exists among humans.
 When you strip a person down to their most vulnerable state, what is left is the shell of a person who is craving compassion, understanding, empathy, and camaraderie.
 We are creatures built for love, even when in circumstances that could not be further from loving.

 To the battle buddies who I have not spoken to in far too long: you are my brothers.
 I love you all deeply and unconditionally.
 I have your back, and I will never forget the times we shared and the support we will always have for each other.